 Do you want to learn more about investing, or brush up on your investing skills?

 Take a look at the resources on our website, such as:

-We offer various educational courses to help increase your knowledge on investing. such as the ‘Basics of Investing’ through Mount Royal University in Calgary and Metro Continuing Education in Edmonton.
+We offer various educational courses to help increase your knowledge on investing. such as the ‘Investing 101’ through Mount Royal University in Calgary and Metro Continuing Education in Edmonton.

 June invested with a company and her investment seemed to be doing OK.
 Through this company, June was introduced to an investment opportunity from another company and she recognized some of their representatives from her church.
 Before investing in the opportunity, she reviewed company materials but did not check into the backgrounds of the company representatives because of their affiliation with her church and her original investment.
 Watch June’s testimonial to learn more about how she was exposed to affinity fraud.